Want to live greener? Tankless water heaters are one way to get there.

 - Is it worth getting a tankless water heater?

-- What is the best tankless hot water heater?
+- What is the best tankless hot water heater for cold climates?

 A tankless water heater uses high powered burners, or elements, to rapidly heat up the water as it runs through a heat exchanger.
 It then delivers it to the hot water outlets that require it.
 It only works when there is a demand for hot water.
 That is, when someone turns on a tap, a signal is sent to the heater to ignite gas flow.